Luthaf/rascaline/docs/src/tutorials/computing-soap.rst

 Computing SOAP features
 =======================

-This examples takes structure files from command line arguments, and compute the spherical expansion descriptor for each atom in each structure.
+This examples takes the path to a structure files from command line arguments, and compute the SOAP power spectrum descriptor for each atom in each structure.
 Finally, the descriptor is transformed in a way compatible with how most classic machine learning (such as PCA or linear regression) work.

 .. tabs::